 How to Get There

 Mt.
 Horai is accessible by local bus from Hon-Nagashino Station and the S Bus Yuya Onsen Mokkulu Shinshiro Line.

-From Nagoya Station, you can take the shinkansen to Toyohashi Station and transfer to the JR Iida Line to Nagashinojo Station.
-For those without the JR Rail pass, the cheapest route to Toyohashi is on the Meitestsu line from Meitetsu Nagoya Station.
+From Nagoya Station, you can take the shinkansen to Toyohashi Station and transfer to the JR Iida Line to Hon-Nagashino Station.
+For those without the JR Rail pass, the cheapest route to Toyohashi is on the Meitetsu line from Meitetsu Nagoya Station.